ecoevomatics/ecoevomatics.github.io/README.md

-# keedylab.github.io
+# EcoEvoMatics lab website

-Welcome to the source code for the website of the Keedy Lab, located at the CUNY Advanced Science Research Center.
+Welcome to the source code for the EcoEvoMatics lab website at UMaine.
+This website was built from a clone of the [Keedy Lab website](https://github.com/keedylab/keedylab.github.io), in turn built from the framework of the [Fraser Lab](https://fraserlab.com/2020/05/03/Clone-this-website).
+Many thanks to all those folks for their code and making it open!

 Technologies this website uses: